-Dear Class of 2019 admits, international students, transfers, and all others,
+Dear Class of 2020 admits, transfers, and all others,

 Commonly forgotten dorm room purchases